garettridge/pgp/index.md

 The PGP hypothesis proposes that being trapped in an uncomfortable posture is an overlooked major feature of illness.
 Pain is more central to ME/CFS than realized, because it involves a survival (choking) reflex being triggered continuously, while also explaining the brain fog and concentration difficulties frequently reported.
 Patients may not themselves realize (since pain has become their baseline) that they are locked in a subtle but disabling posture of pained gasping, and experiencing chronic soreness of imperceptible laryngeal muscles, creating elusive pains deep within the neck that then radiate or trigger damaging reflexes.

-Though it may sound simplistic, a hypothetical Pained Gasping Posture could help demystify well-established links to ME/CFS related chronic illnesses such as Cranio‑Cervical Instability (CCI) and Mast Cell Activation Syndrome (MCAS) and some frequently correlated traits.
+The simple Pained Gasping Posture concept could help demystify well-established links to ME/CFS related chronic illnesses such as Cranio‑Cervical Instability (CCI) and Mast Cell Activation Syndrome (MCAS) and some frequently correlated traits.
 To the author’s knowledge, this is the first comprehensive attempt to explicitly and accessibly connect the entire ME/CFS symptom cascade within a single theoretical model integrating neuromuscular pathology, vocal dysfunction, and systemic physiological consequences.

 This hypothesis invites critical scrutiny and collaborative research to further validate, refine, and translate its predictions into improved clinical care and patient outcomes.
 While some components overlap with prior literature or reflect misconceptions inherent to patient perspective limitations, this framework uniquely demystifies disparate features of ME/CFS, which naturally fit in both upstream and downstream of MTD.
 Among those features, the following sections will present evidence from literature supporting this explanatory model and its framing of CCI, dysautonomia, mitochondrial failure, and neural dysfunction.